Nuuk (Sikuki Nuuk Harbour)

 17796 inhabitants (2018)

 1: A new road to the container terminal entails the establishment of a pier/embankment across the entrance to Iggiaa E of the bay Sarfaarsuit.
-The connection is under construction and is expected to be completed before the end of 2018.

 2: In the proximity of the lighthouse on the E side of Qeqertaq Avalleq blasting and filling is carried out.
 Refer to the chart and harbour plan